webmandesign/webman-templates/readme.md

 * **Multisite WordPress installation (network)**:
   In this case you need to activate the plugin for the whole network of your WordPress sites.
 Otherwise the plugin automatic updates will not work.
 You will be notified about this if you accidentally activate the plugin for a single site in your network only.
 The plugin only works on sites that use a compatible themes.

-This plugin is also compatible with [**Github Updater** plugin](https://github.com/afragen/github-updater/wiki/Installation), so if you have Github Updater installed and active, the WebMan Templates plugin will be updated automatically as well.
+This plugin is also compatible with [**GitHub Updater** plugin](https://github.com/afragen/github-updater/wiki/Installation), so if you have GitHub Updater installed and active, the WebMan Templates plugin will be updated automatically as well.
 (This may be even better solution for WordPress multisite installations.)

 ## WordPress theme integration